KarolDuracz/scratchpad/Win32/Multi Windows Manager/README.md

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/Win32/Multi%20Windows%20Manager/8%20-%201-11-2024%20-%20cdc.png?raw=true)

 First time, I try to creted this without MIDI, but it didn't work out right.
 Then I switched to the midi version.
 Because I have guide from this links.
 But I'll definitely put it here sometime.
 I just need to spend more time working out the basic functions.

+<h2> This is worth to development, it's easy to manage like that than show from task bar all windows and select as popups.
+Better sometimes is running 4 CMD or something under 1 window.</h2>